 2) Self-Love is NOT selfish.

-It appears selfish because of the above example: people using self-love as an excuse to be or do anything they want regardless of the impact on others.
-True-self-love is the furthest thing from selfish.
-Read the example below to see why self-love is indeed essential.
+It appears selfish sometimes because of people using self-love as an excuse to act anyway or do anything they want regardless of the impact it has on others.

 When she felt hurt, she told herself to get over it.